 The Vision Council has found that many older Americans ignore the need for eye exams.
 Nearly half of today's seniors have never had a dilated eye exam.
 Worse, vision screening requirements for elderly drivers are lax in many states.

 Following these steps can help you maintain healthy eyes and clear vision, along with a good driving record:

-- Have your eyes examined annually.
-The American Optometric Association recommends annual eye exams for anyone over age 60.
+Have your eyes examined annually.
+The American Optometric Association (AOA) recommends annual eye exams for anyone over age 60.
 Your optometrist or ophthalmologist can make sure your eyes don't show any serious age-related changes such as macular degeneration.
 In some cases, your eye doctor may want you to have more frequent exams.

 If you have diabetes, get your eyes examined at least once yearly and closely follow your doctor's recommendations regarding your diet, medications and lifestyle to reduce your risk of diabetic retinopathy, which can cause severe vision loss without warning.

 READ RELATED: How to find transportation to your next eye exam